Meet the 2021 committee

-The JCU Dive Club was established over 20 years ago and is now one of the largest clubs at James Cook University, with more than 200 active members and over 1400 newsletter and Facebook subscribers.
-The club became incorporated in 1999, allowing for greater flexibility, independence, and safety for it's members.
+The JCU Dive Club was established over 35 years ago and is now one of the largest clubs at James Cook University, with more than 400 active members and over 1400 newsletter and Facebook subscribers.
+The club became incorporated in 1999, allowing for greater flexibility, independence, and safety for its members.

-We have our own clubhouse located next to the university swimming pool where social events are often held.
+We have our own dive shed located next to the now unused university swimming pool.
+We hold social events and training sessions often.

 Safety is a priority in the Dive Club, and the club and its member's are under the safety of the international Diver's Alert Network (DAN) organization.

-The Dive Club is fully self-sufficient; we have two compressors, tanks, weight belts, BCD's, regulators, wetsuits, masks, snorkels, and fins.
+The Dive Club is fully self-sufficient; we have a compressor, tanks, weight belts, BCD's, regulators, wetsuits, masks, snorkels, and fins.
 These are provided on trips, or can be hired out on a personal basis (excluding compressors).

 The Club is run by a minimum of eight executive members, voted in by our members at the Annual General Meeting (AGM).

-Typically, the committee consists of a president, vice-president, secretary, treasurer, social secretary, and equipment officer plus general members.
+Typically, the committee consists of a president, vice-president, secretary, treasurer, social secretary, and equipment officer plus others.
 This will vary each year, depending on each executive's strengths and weaknesses.

-We encourage new members who are keen to promote diving to seek positions in the committee.
+We encourage new members who are keen to promote safe, inclusive diving, to seek positions in the committee.